AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

      module
     </code>.
 A course is composed of one <code>
      of
     </code> more modules.
-In Prime, a module can be delivered in a variety of equivalent ways.
+In Learning Manager, a module can be delivered in a variety of equivalent ways.
 Therefore the <code>
      loResource
     </code> essentially encapsulates all those equivalent resources.<br></td>
   </tr>